AlSch092/RemapProtectedClass/README.md

 ## Where this shouldn't be used:
 - Classes using inheritance or virtual functions/vtables
 - Complex behaviors such as polymorphism

+## Why this works:
+- Class/struct members are treated as offsets to the compiler, and we make a direct copy of the class object into our view, thus we can still access members since member offsets will be identical.

 Thanks to changeofpace for the original self-remapping-code example, as this project is an application of it